-Click here for a video presentation that gives an overview of the Social Program Management Web Development Accelerator.
+Lick here for a video presentation that gives a deep dive for the Social Program Management Web Development Accelerator.

-Click here for a video series that gives a comprehensive view of the Social Program Management Web Development Accelerator and other recent technologies.
+In addition, this video series provides a comprehensive view of the Social Program Management Web Development Accelerator and other recent technologies, presented by our developers.